Project-MONAI/model-zoo/models/brats_mri_generative_diffusion/docs/README.md

 - 8 channel mean of latent features
 - 8 channel standard deviation of latent features

-### Training configuration of diffusion model
+### Training Configuration of Diffusion Model
-The training of latent diffusion model was performed with the following:
+The latent diffusion model was trained using the following configuration:

 - GPU: at least 32GB GPU memory
 - Actual Model Input: 36 x 44 x 28